ammonshepherd/pmamp/README.md

 ## phpMyAdmin
 For options, see the official DockerHub page [https://hub.docker.com/_/phpmyadmin ](https://hub.docker.com/_/phpmyadmin).

+- Note in particular the Environment Variables section to update the file upload size and post limit size for PHP.
+By default, this is set to 256MB.

 ## Additional software
 To add aditional software, add it to the Dockerfile.
 Add packages to the list